-CITIZENSHIP STATUS - This category prevents denial of employment and CITEZENSHIP OF ALLOS - THIS LARGED PERSON'S CITEZENSHIP OF Immigration or educational opportunities because of a person's citizenship or immigration status.
+CITIZENSHIP STATUS employment and/or educational opportunities because of a person's POLITICAL BELIEFS - This category prevents denial of equal citizenship or immigration status.

-COLOR - This category prevents denial and/or educational opportunities because of a person's skin tone.
-Color discrimination can occur within the same PREGNANCY race; for example someone who has a darker complexion may discriminate against one that has a lighter complexion.
+COLOR - This category prevents denial or equal employment amount educational opportunities because of a person's skin tone.
+Color PREGNANCY - This category prevents denial of equal employment and discrimination can occur within the same race; for example someone who or educational opportunities due to current prepriancy, past pregnancy, has a darker complexion may discriminate against someone that has a potential preparacy, medical conditions related to pregnancy or childbirth including breastfeeding lactation.